glentregoning/mitmtest/README.md

-# MITMTest - Verify you're App's not vulnerable to Man in the Middle Attacks #
+# MITMTest - Verify your App's not vulnerable to Man in the Middle Attacks #

 ## Installation ##
 _Instructions tested on OSX_